 The number of public transit agencies owned or operated by counties or regional transit authorities - those with county ownership, county officials on the board of the transit authorities or county-funded.
-Note: Counties outlined in red are those with county-supported transit agencies.
+Note: Counties outlined in orange are those with county-supported transit agencies.
 Sources: NACo Analysis of Federal Transit Administration (FTA) National Transit Database (NTD) data, 2015-2019.

+COUNTY PUBLIC TRANSIT SYSTEMS AT A GLANCE

+1.
-County of Miami-Dade Transportation and Public Works.

-The Miami-Dade County transit system is the 14th largest in the U.S. and consists of three main modes: metrobus, metrorail and metromover (4.4mile electrically powered. fully automated people mover system).
+County of Miami-Dade Transportation and Public Works, Miami-Dade County, Fla.
+The Miami-Dade County transit system is the 14th largest in the U.S. and consists of three main modes: metrobus, metrorail and metromover (4.4mile electrically powered, fully automated people mover system).
 In 2020, the department provided 314 MILLION annual passenger miles, operated 1,452 vehicles in maximum service and expended \$687 MILLION in operating funds (58.5 percent of which were provided by local government).
 The department operates commuter bus, demand response, heavy rail, bus, monorail/automated and vanpool services.
+2.